ulsgks/push_swap/README.md

 	An Effective Push Swap
 </h1>
 <p align="center">
-	This project helped you?
+	Did this project help you?
 Give it a 🌟!
 </p>

 ## 📊 General information